 A key title in the development of the Film Noir, 1957’s Crime of Passion shows how much the style had departed from the dark romanticism and expressive visuals of the previous decade.
 The best mid-’50s noirs strike a marvelously cynical and existentially bleak attitude regarding crime and society.
 Shows like Phil Karlson’s The Brothers Rico and Jacques Tourneur’s Nightfall no longer take place only in dark urban locations.
 The noir lighting of the ’40s gave way to more realistic daytime grays of great thrillers like Don Siegel’s The Lineup.
 In 1957 the ‘official’ culture believed in constant values and a myth of social goodness.
 But real-world violence now had even less motivation; it’s as if the foundation of civilization were beginning to come unglued.

-The fascinating Crime of Passion goes head-on with the classic conception of the femme fatale character.
+The fascinating Crime of Passion goes head-on with the classic concept of the femme fatale character.
 Screenwriter Jo Eisinger wrote the classic Night and the City and also noir’s romantically perverse, erotically delirious Gilda.
 Here he dissects the murderous female from a ’50s perspective.
-Barbara Stanwyck literally invented the noir femme fatale thirteen years earlier for Billy Wilder.
+Thirteen years later, Barbara Stanwyck literally invented the noir femme fatale for Billy Wilder.
 Although her character in this film is quite different, the two women beg to be compared.
 Crime of Passion is hard-edged, and direct in its theme.
 Some viewers will find it dated while others may see it as very progressive.

 The leap Kathy takes from loving wife to Lady MacBeth is central to the story’s bizarre theme.
 Eisinger’s Kathy is a misfit, a race horse stuck in a pigpen.
 Back in her newspaper office, she’s subtly criticized for showing little feeling for the unfortunate female criminal she exploits.
 She patronizes a male co-worker, forgetting his name while putting on a pretense of friendship.
 Is Eisinger just observing a professional woman with the faults of ambition and thoughtlessness, or are we to think that there is something malign about Kathy?
-We accept the same qualities in the male newsmen.
+The same qualities are not condemned in male newsmen.
 Old Boy editor Mr. Nalence (Jay Adler) is casually callous and insulting, but it’s okay because he’s a journalistic tough guy.